Section 508 Website Accessibility

 Aquila, the FGCU Student Research Journal is now available on DigitalFGCU.
 Aquila features undergraduate and graduate student scholarship across all disciplines.
 We are proud to partner with Aquila faculty and students to raise the profile of FGCU’s greatest asset: the students.
 For more information on research opportunities and submission dates, see the Aquila website for more details.

-Scholar Gregg M. Turner gifted Florida Gulf Coast University with an extensive collection of east coast railroad history.
-The collection consisting of bonds, publications, advertisements, photographs, and administrative material that can be accessed in person by visiting the reading room, Library 322.
-A digital version of the collection will soon be available in its entirety on DigitalFGCU.
+Scholar Gregg M. Turner gifted Florida Gulf Coast University with an extensive collection of east coast railroad history, with a particular focus on the development of the railroad down both coasts of the Florida peninsula.
+The collection consisting of bonds, publications, advertisements, photographs, and administrative material that can be accessed in person by visiting the reading room, Library 322 or browse over 300 images from the collection on DigitalFGCU.